7 Questions Every Squarespace Designer Should Ask Themselves

 • When clients finish a project with me, what feelings do they describe—relief, clarity, excitement?

-• Have I ever heard a client say something like, “This took a huge weight off my shoulders” or “Now I finally feel confident to market my business”?
+• Have I heard: “This took a weight off my shoulders” or “Now I feel confident to market”?

-• Do my proposals, website copy, and sales calls address these emotional outcomes directly?
+• Do my proposals, website copy, and sales calls speak to those outcomes?

 Action Step

-Go through your testimonials and highlight every time a client mentions a feeling: relief, certainty, excitement, ease.
-Next time you pitch or market, lead with those emotional benefits instead of just design features.
+Go through your testimonials and highlight every time a client mentions a feeling.

 5. Where Am I Losing Time, Money, or Energy?